dilakuyucu7/DSA210-Fall24-Flashcards-Project/README.md

 This analysis helped me identify important trends and patterns, guiding the next stages of hypothesis testing and findings.

 ## Data Visualizations

+To better understand the patterns in the flashcard datasets, I created a series of visualizations to summarize key insights.
+The tools used for visualization were:

+- **Matplotlib & Seaborn:** For static bar charts, histograms, and scatter plots.
+- **squarify:** For treemaps.
+- **Visuals Created:**
+   - Bar charts to compare study frequency across languages.
+   - Histograms for correct vs. incorrect answers, as well as the card addition date comparisons.
+   - Line graphs showing learning progress over time.
+   - POS distribution treemaps across different languages.
+   - Heatmaps to display correlation relations betwen number of times the word was reviewed and the correct vs incorrect answers.
+   - Word clouds to indicate most correctly vs incorrectly answered words in each language.

 ## Findings
+Key insights:
+- Consistent review leads to higher accuracy.
+- POS distribution affects study patterns across languages.

 ## Limitations
+There were several challenges I faced along the way.
+- Mobile app data extraction: As the creator of the app did not supply progress data extraction, I had to automate Appium scripts to do it and due to my unfamiliarity with this setup, there might have been some errors with exporting the data.
+There were also more detailed progress reports on the app but since their UI was much more complex, I didn't have the expertise to extract and use them in the project.
+- POS tagging: Due to stanza only perceiving the first word of the target word, there were some errors with POS tagging, which I had to fix manually.
+For example, for a German noun, it registered it as a "determiner" due to the article of the noun.
+- Korean font: Some modules are not compatible with the Korean alphabet, so there were some adjustments needed to the codes.
+For example I could not generate a word cloud for lowest and highest accuracy rated Korean words beacuse it refused to process the Korean characters.
+You can see the example on "EDA_on_accuracy.ipynb".
+- No external validation of learning effectiveness: The results of my flashcard analysis were not compared or validated against other independent sources to confirm if the observed trends actually reflect real learning progress.
+The analysis relies only on in-app performance, which is not enough for a full analysis of language learning habits.

 ## Future Work